John N. Hungerford: Religion

 John Newton Hungerford was baptized at the Vernon, New York Presbyterian church on August 31, 1827.
 He was raised a Presbyterian and remained throughout his life a faithful church member.
 The example set by Christ was never far from his mind and permeated his deeds.

 While John lived with his older brother in Westfield, New York, the Hungerfords became close with the family of local Presbyterian minister, Reuben Tinker, previously a missionary in Honolulu, the capital of the future state of Hawaii.
 Reverend Tinker's son, Robert Hall Tinker, discussed numerous boyhood visits to the Hungerford household in his journals, which also detailed his father's ministerial duties, including preaching and calling on his congregants.
 For example, on Friday, July 16, 1852, Robert entered into his journal: "John Hungerford got his hair cut so that I couldn't pull it."
 In a journal entry on Friday, August 20, 1852, Tinker recorded: "Mother made John Hungerford the present of an apple for which he seemed very thankful."
 The journals show that the Tinkers were friends not only with the Hungerfords, but also the politically powerful Patterson family.
 After John moved to Corning, New York, on November 24, 1854, Tinker, whose father died almost a month earlier, stated in his journal: "Wrote to John Hungerford, telling him that I could not comply with his request to make him a visit."
 Tinker ended up touring Europe and then moving to Rockford, Illinois where he married a wealthy widow, became mayor, and built his home the Tinker Swiss Cottage, now a museum.

 Hungerford was first elected to a leadership position as an Elder in the church at Corning, New York in 1868.
 On November 20, 1870, the Reverend B.I.
 Ives solicited his congregation for donations to eliminate debt burdening the First Presbyterian Church of Corning.
 The building and fixtures cost $43,000.00.
 Reverend Ives raised $17,000.00 during his Sunday morning service.
 Not surprisingly, Hungerford pledged by far the largest sum, $2,000.00.

 In 1872, Hungerford was elected president of the South Steuben County, New York auxiliary chapter of the American Bible Society.

 Hungerford would continue to be honored with re-election to the position of Elder in Corning until he died—the last election being October 19, 1881 in which he was unopposed.

-Because his passion was education, Hungerford strongly supported the Auburn Theological Seminary, at the time located in Auburn, New York and later in 1939 relocated to New York City.
+Hungerford strongly supported the Auburn Theological Seminary, at the time located in Auburn, New York and later in 1939 relocated to New York City.
 Hungerford was appointed to the Board of Commissioners (Presbytery of Steuben), which hired and helped set salaries for the professors at the Seminary.
 Hamilton College, Hungerford's alma mater, was by far the largest feeder school for the Seminary, supplying 11 students, with Williams College, the next largest, sending 4 students.